ragulbalaji/50.012Networks/README.md

 And relax while the experiment is taking place !
 (5-10 minutes in total)

+After this, the graph is available under results/output.png

 Note : Please ignore any "*** gave up after 3 retries" messages.
 This seems to be a Mininet bug when stopping the network.

 Troubleshooting